Certificate policy: Architecture

 The document should describe the general architecture of the related PKI, present the different entities of the PKI and any exchange based on certificates issued by this very same PKI.

 Certificate uses

 An important point of the certificate policy is the description of the authorized and prohibited certificate uses.
 When a certificate is issued, it can be stated in its attributes what use cases it is intended to fulfill.
-For example, a certificate can be issued for digital signature of e-mail (aka S/MIME), encryption of data, authentication (e.g. of a Web server, as when one uses HTTPS) or further issuance of certificates (delegation of authority).
+For example, a certificate can be issued for digital signature of e-mail (a.k.a.
+S/MIME), encryption of data, authentication (e.g. of a Web server, as when one uses HTTPS) or further issuance of certificates (delegation of authority).
 Prohibited uses are specified in the same way.

 Naming, identification and authentication

 The document also describes how certificates names are to be chosen, and besides, the associated needs for identification and authentication.
 When a certification application is filled, the certification authority (or, by delegation, the registration authority) is in charge of checking the information provided by the applicant, such as his identity.
 This is to make sure that the CA does not take part in an identity theft.